|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Clearance|

-So the challenge is to ensure that the laminate floor stays looking as good as new even when it no longer actually is new.
+So the challenge is to ensure that your laminate floor stays looking as good as new for as long as possible.
 Dirt and dust can dull a once-shiny floor, with particles causing tiny scratches.
 The wrong chemicals can do likewise and getting the floor wet can spell trouble.

 The good news is, there are many things the householder can do to keep a laminate floor in good shape.
 The important factor to remember is that while such a floor is relatively low-maintenance and simple to keep looking good, there are mistakes that should be avoided to prevent problems occurring.